About Spring for Music OPPORTUNITIES

 Our Spring for Music Opportunities program opens the door to the joy of music for thousands of Rochester students.

 Since launching the program in 2005, REF has seen a huge improvement in student musical opportunities for city students.
-Because of our donation of more than 2,000 used musical instruments from the community, students are no longer turned away from musical instrument instruction because of a lack of instruments.
+Because of our donation of almost 2,500 used musical instruments from the community, students are no longer turned away from musical instrument instruction because of a lack of instruments.

 What does this program do to make a difference?
 Our Spring for Music Opportunities program:

 Provides used musical instruments for Rochester city students